Generative Molecular Design with Steerable and Granular Synthesizability Control: Main

 Designing and validating molecules are the two fundamental components of molecular discovery.
-Historically, domain experts' ingenuity (which remains paramount) guided the design process, a remarkable example of which is the blockbuster drug atorvastatin (sold as Lipitor) to treat high cholesterol \cite{atorvastatin-lipitor-story}.
 A key development in the last decade to augment domain experts' decision-making is enhanced capabilities of \textit{in silico} molecular design, which has been enabled by increasingly accessible compute.
-In the pharmaceutical industry, every prioritized molecule for experimental validation now undergoes significantly more \textit{in silico} validation \cite{increasing-compute-in-pharma}, in light of improved predictive accuracy for properties of interest.
-An ubiquitous example is the prediction of binding affinity using molecular dynamics simulations \cite{fep-accuracy, vytautas-al-abfe, olexandr-al-fep}.
-This is a natural progression as synthesis remains the major bottleneck so greater confidence in the designed compounds can mitigate risk and accelerate experimental validation \cite{blakemore2018organic}.
-Correspondingly, the ability to run ultra-large-scale molecular docking has enabled virtual screening (VS) of "make-on-demand" libraries ($10^{7-10}$ in size \cite{ultra-large-databases}), which can mitigate synthesizability challenges as these libraries are often enumerated using well-known reactions \cite{enamine-real}.
-These workflows continue to achieve widespread success \cite{supercomputer-covid-vs, stoichet-1, stoichet-2, stoichet-3, stoichet-4, stoichet-5, stoichet-6-alphafold2, stoichet-7, stoichet-8, virtualflow, virtualflow2, v-synthes, ultra-large-vs-better, spacedock, bottom-up-fragment-vs, ultra-large-vs-classifier} and are expected to improve with more compute and larger libraries.
-However, while compute \textit{is} becoming cheaper, ultra-large-scale libraries are growing exponentially, making screening endeavors potentially prohibitively costly \cite{bigbang_chemical_libraries}.
-Building on the idea of grounding molecular design with well-known reactions, \textit{in silico} "on-the-fly" enumeration methods using selected reactions also have a rich history \cite{synopsis, dogs, dingos, renate, renate-parp1, autocouple, fragment-growing-enumeration, naominext, autogrow4, fu2022reinforced, spacedock, autodesigner} and has potential to avoid screening ultra-large libraries by intentional expansion.
+In the pharmaceutical industry, every prioritized molecule for experimental validation now undergoes significantly more \textit{in silico} assessment \cite{increasing-compute-in-pharma}, in light of improved predictive accuracy for properties of interest.
+A ubiquitous example is the prediction of binding affinity using molecular dynamics simulations over molecular docking \cite{fep-accuracy, vytautas-al-abfe, olexandr-al-fep}.
+This is a natural progression as experimental validation remains the major bottleneck, so greater confidence in the designed compounds can mitigate risk \cite{blakemore2018organic}.